sandbox/easystab/LectureNotes_SpatioTemporal.md

 Typical results for shear flows

-Results obtained from the numerical resolution of the eigenvalue problem (KH_spatial_inviscid.m), or from model equations (Such as the one considered in thie program) show that :
+Results obtained from the numerical resolution of the eigenvalue problem (KH_spatial_inviscid.m), or from model equations (Such as the one considered in thie program) observe that :

-1. If R is large, one obtains an eigenvalue noted k = k^+ (\omega,R), which is unstable in a limited range of \omega (say Im(k^+)<0 for \omega_1<\omega<\omega_2 and is associated to an eigenmode qualitatively similar to the one predicted by the temporal theory,
+- If R is large, one obtains an eigenvalue noted k = k^+ (\omega,R), which is unstable in a limited range of \omega (say Im(k^+)<0 for \omega_1<\omega<\omega_2) and is associated to an eigenmode qualitatively similar to the one predicted by the temporal theory.
+This mode corresponds to the same instability as in temporal theory ((Kelvin-helmholtz instability, here), except that it grows with space.

-NB in the limit R \ll 1 (or U_m \gg \Delta U) one can demonstrate that the spatial growth rate k = k^+ (\omega) can be deduced from the temporal growth rate \omega = \Omega(k) using the Gaster transformation :
+NB in the limit R \gg 1 (or U_m \gg \Delta U) one can demonstrate that the spatial eigenvalie k = k^+ (\omega) can be deduced from the temporal growth rate \omega = \Omega(k) using the Gaster transformation :

 \displaystyle k^+ (\omega) = \omega / U_m - \Delta U / U_m \Omega( \omega / U_m)

-It can be shown that second branch of solution actually corresponds to perturbations propagating in the upstream direction which are spatially damped as x \rightarrow - \infty.
+However, thanks to a mathematical analysis (explained in next section), it can be shown that this second kind of solutions actually corresponds to perturbations propagating in the upstream direction which are spatially damped as x \rightarrow - \infty.

 NB : the actual value of R_c is 1.319 for the tanh shear layer (Huerre & Monkewitz, 1988), and R_c = 1 for the simple model considered in exercice 1.